kix-service-software/kix18sync/README.md

 - `url`: URL to KIX backend API (e.g. https://t12345-api.kix.cloud)
 - `u`: KIX user login
 - `p`: KIX user password
-- `verbose`: makes the script verbose
+- `verbose`: makes the script verbose (use `--verbose 4` for max. verbosity)
 - `help`: show help message
 - `i`: source directory from which CSV-files matching name patterns fpr object type are read
 - `if`: source file for import (if given, option `i` is ignored)
 - `o`: destination directory, where result summary is written
 - `r`: if set, import files are deleted after processing
+- `fpw`: if set, an updated user will get the password specified by the import data

 Depending on the object type, any CSV files matching name pattern from the input directory are read.
-Files containing `Result` are ommited.
+Files containing `Result` are omitted.
 For each import file a `SourceFileName.Result.csv` is written.
 Name patterns are ignored if a specific file name is given.

 - object type `Asset`: name pattern `*Asset*.csv`
 - object type `Contact`: name pattern `*Contact*.csv`